 Some commonly found early Spode/Copeland marks include:

-- Spode Painted Backstamp (may have a number beneath)– Handwritten, often in red, under the glaze but other colors were used as well including black and blue.
-Used between 1790 and 1827.
+- Spode Painted Backstamp (may have a number beneath) – Handwritten under the glaze, often in red, but other colors can be found as well including black and blue.
+Used on pieces dating between 1790 and 1827.

 - SPODE – Incised in the china with no coloring.
 Used from 1814 to 1833.